 Katharine Brooks, Ed.D., has been providing career services for more than 25 years, specializing in the career needs of college students and alumni in career transition.
 She has also worked with college students with attention deficit disorder and learning disabilities.
-She developed the "Wise Wanderings" career coaching system which is explained in her book, You Majored in What?
-Mapping Your Path from Chaos to Career (Plume Press 2010; Viking Press, 2009).
+She developed the "Wise Wanderings" career coaching system which is explained in her newly revised book, You Majored in What?
+Designing Your Path from College to Career (Plume Press 2017).
 She was recently listed as one of the "Ten Most Visionary Leaders in Career Services" by CSO Research, and received the Kauffman Award from the National Association of Colleges and Employers (NACE) for her service to the profession.

 She is currently the Executive Director of the Career Center at Vanderbilt University.
 Prior to this position she served as the Executive Director of the Office of Personal and Career Development at Wake Forest University, and as the Director of Liberal Arts Career Services for The University of Texas at Austin.
 She began working in the field of career services as the Director of Career Services for Dickinson College in Carlisle, Pennsylvania.
 Brooks has been teaching career-related courses since 1991, including "Your Major in the Workplace", "The Liberal Arts in Business", "The Liberal Arts in Management", and "The Real World: The Workplace in the Movies."

 Brooks provides career coaching training and consulting through "Career Coaching Intensives" she created for NACE.
 She regularly presents at career counseling conferences and frequently consults with university and college career centers.
 She served on the Educator's Advisory Board for Walt Disney World's College Recruiting Program.